martymonero/ctf/2018/rctf/misc/git/README.md

 git reflog show HEAD
 ```

-The latter command gave this nice list and revealed a coommit:
+The latter command gave this nice list and revealed a commit with the message "Flag":

 ```
 22d3349 HEAD@{0}: checkout: moving from develop to master